rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 	                        is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.
-	  --check               Run a series of user-defined check tests as described in /build/buildd/yade-
+	  --check               Run a series of user-defined check tests as described in :ysrc:`scripts/test/checks/README` and :ref:`regression-tests`
-	                        daily-1+3021+27~lucid1/scripts/test/checks/README
+	  --performance
-	  --performance         Starts a test to measure the productivity --no-gdb              Do not show backtrace when yade crashes (only effective with \-\-debug) [#fdbg]_.
+	                        Starts a test to measure the productivity --no-gdb              Do not show backtrace when yade crashes (only effective with \-\-debug) [#fdbg]_.